 (b) where the invention is a method or process — use the method or process or do any act mentioned in paragraph (a) in respect of a product resulting from such use.

 It is usual to send to an infringer a letter before action is taken, giving to the alleged infringer the opportunity to provide appropriately worded undertakings that the infringing activity will immediately be terminated.
 If appropriate undertakings are not given, proceedings would normally then be commenced expeditiously.

 Once a patent is granted, the patent owner has the power to sue those who infringe his patent in a court of law to stop the infringement and receive monetary compensation (damages).
 More specifically, a patent gives its owner the right to stop others from making, using or selling the invention in that country while the patent is in force.
 Thus, by way of example, a patent may protect against others from manufacturing in that country or from importing into that country.
 It is not necessary that there be actual copying of a patented invention: if someone else independently employs a patented invention, that person may still infringe the patent.

 Prior to grant, a patent applicant cannot sue for infringement, but monetary damages may be counted from the time the complete specification is published and the competitor is able to review the published specification.
 Additionally, there are ways of accelerating the grant of a patent on an application, should the need arise.

 To tell whether a patent is infringed, reference is made to the claims of the granted patent.
 The claims usually appear at the end of a patent specification in the form of numbered paragraphs.
 If an unauthorised person makes a product which falls within the words of at least one claim of the patent then that person will infringe the patent.
 Assessment of infringement can be a highly skilled process and FPA Patent Attorneys are able to advise should the need arise.

-The patentee is required to act on their patent rights within the latest of six years from the infringement occurring or, for an infringement occurring prior to grant, within three years from grant of the patent.
+The patentee is required to act on their patent rights within the latest of 6 years from the infringement occurring or, for an infringement occurring prior to grant, within 3 years from grant of the patent.